puzzle/amm-techlab/content/en/docs/05.0/pipeline.md

 * api-image: will be used as _image_ in the Pipeline for the Backend

 {{% alert title="Note" color="primary" %}}
-We use a template, to adapt the image registry URL that matches your project.
+We use a template to adapt the image registry URL to match to your project.
 {{% /alert %}}

 ```yaml